2023 Awards Night Nomination Information

-The annual Santiam Awards Night is a community focused event where the volunteers at the North Santiam Chamber of Commerce recognize those important persons and businesses that make our community a great place to live!!
+The annual Santiam Awards Night is a community focused event where the North Santiam Chamber of Commerce recognizes those important persons and businesses that make our community a great place to live!

 Non-Profit of the Year: Do you know a non-profit organization that has affected your life?
 We’re looking for local outstanding community servers who are focused on helping !